 Finally, we have the Cadillac of portable toilets, the Porta Potti from Thetford.
 If there was to be a beauty contest for camping toilets, this guy would walk away with the crown.
 It looks so good with its curved edges and sleek design that you’d almost buy it right away.

 Well, I bought it for my RV too despite already having bought the Camco.
 So, if you feel tempted to swipe the card right away, I won’t blame you.

-The Porta Potti is a very stylish looking portable camping toilet.
+The Porta Potti is a very stylish-looking camping bathroom.
 It can almost pass off for a Kohler toilet that you’d pick for your home.

 It is taller than most portable toilets that I have seen (17.5 inches) and has a larger bowl too.
 Further, it comes with a toilet paper holder integrated into the design.

 The flush can hold up to 4 gallons of fresh water while the waste tank capacity is 5.0 gallons.
 Unlike most portable toilets, the Porta Potti comes with a lever indicator for both tanks.
 So, you know when it is time to empty it or refill the tank.

 The flush is battery powered by the way.